gcallah/MiscWriting/Multiculturalism/marubo.md

 of rigorous education in the concrete reality of other cultures would be entirely praiseworthy… but how often do we see "multiculturalism" actually developed in this way?

-What's more, there is a particular group of cultures that Western progressives especially loathe, and whose customs they despise entirely: the cultures of the West's own past.
-Of course, as with any culture, will find practices that fall short of ideal in our own past cultures.
+It is worth noting that there is a particular group of cultures that Western progressives especially loathe, and whose customs they despise entirely: the cultures of the West's own past.
+Of course, as with any culture, we'll find practices that fall short of ideal in our own past cultures.
 For instance, it is a very good thing that the era of Jim Crow is over.

 But there are several factors that should, but don't, prevent progressives from leaping to the conclusion that today is